David S. Evans

 His academic work focuses on industrial organization, including antitrust economics, with a particular expertise in platform businesses and the digital economy.
 He has authored six major books, including the award-winning Matchmakers: The New Economics of Multisided Business, and more than 100 articles and handbook chapters in these areas.
 The U.S. Supreme Court cited his work on multisided platforms and payment systems extensively in State of Ohio v.
 American Express.

 Dr. Evans has taught courses related to antitrust economics, multisided platforms, and the digital economy, primarily for graduate students, officials, judges, and practitioners.
-He has been the Co-Executive Director of the Jevons Institute for Competition Law and Economics, and Visiting Professor, University College London, where he has taught since 2004.
+From 2004-2022, he was the Co-Executive Director of the Jevons Institute for Competition Law and Economics, and Visiting Professor, University College London, where he taught courses on antitrust, multisided platforms, and the digital economy.
 He has also taught antitrust economics at The University of Chicago Law School and Fordham Law School.

 Dr. Evans has worked on a variety of other matters outside of antitrust, many involving platform and digital businesses, intellectual property, financial markets, and payment systems.
 In the US, across all matters, he has testified in federal and state courts, several arbitration panels, and Congress.

 - Epic Games v.
 Apple.
 Lead testifying economic expert for Epic Games on market definition, monopoly power, and anticompetitive effects related to Apple’s conduct concerning app distribution and payment methods.
 Expert reports, deposition testimony, written testimony, and trial testimony.
 Expert reports, deposition testimony, and trial testimony.